A IS FOR AGRICULTURE, ARCHAEOLOGY, & ART

 Italy has many Astronomical OBSERVATORIES and planetariums.
 The Planetarium in Milan was established in 1930 and is the largest and most important planetarium in Italy.
 Italy has many astronomy clubs.

-Italy belongs to many International ORGANIZATIONS. including the World Trade Organization, and the European Union.
+Italy belongs to many International World Trade Organization, and the European Union.
 The country has been a member of the UNITED NATIONS since 1995 and has deployed UN peacekeeping troops on several missions.

 Italy has a population of over 60 million PEOPLE.
 Many famous people have called the country their home including Galileo, astronomer; Christopher Columbus, explorer; Florence Nightingale, nurse; and Michaelangelo, artist.
 Italy has had many rulers including presidents, kings, ministers, dukes, counts, emperors, and dictators.